John Player Formula 2 Championship Race

 - Brabham BT38 (Chris Meek): New to Tate of Leeds (Racing) and driven by Chris Meek in British Formula Atlantic in 1972.
 To Bobby Howlings and raced briefly in libre in 1973, then on to Richard Shardlow (Baslow, Derbyshire) and raced in British hillclimbs from June onwards, fitted with a Rondel Cosworth BDE.
 To Alister Douglas-Osborn (West Hagley, Worcestershire) for 1974 and hillclimbed again, now with a 2.0 Hart Cosworth BDG.
 Retained by "ADO" for 1975 but modified by Pilbeam (as the 'R15') and raced with a 2.2-litre BDG, winning one British championship hillclimb and also two RAC sprint events at the end of the season.
 Modified further by Pilbeam for 1976 as the R22, and fitted with a F1 Cosworth DFV V8 engine.
 In this form it won six RAC British championship rounds in 1976, as well as winning the Guyson BARC series.
 Used again in this form in 1977, winning seven RAC rounds and both the RAC and BARC titles, but the car was written off in a crash at Doune in September.
 What was salvageable was used in the construction of a new Pilbeam MP22 for Malcolm Dungworth for 1978.

 - March 722 (John Calvert): New to John Calvert (Seaham, County Durham), and raced in Formula Atlanic and libre racing in 1972.
 The car regularly wore #77, and was described as white or blue.
 Sold to Mike Mather (St Helens, Merseyside) and used by him, and once by brother Kim Mather, in Formula Atlantic and libre in early 1973.
-Sold to John Kitchen in mid-season, and used by him in sprints and hilclimbs in late 1973 and in 1974.
-Unknown in 1975, but it reappeared in 1976 hill-climbed by Peter Riley.
+Sold to John Kitchen in mid-season, and used by him in sprints and hillclimbs in late 1973, 1974, 1975 and early 1976, using a BDA engine.
+Then to Peter Riley (Crosby, Liverpool), again for sprints and hillclimbs.
 At first it was said to have a Cosworth FVA engine, but it had a Richardson BDA in 1977.
 Riley was still using the 722 in speed events as late as 1984.
 Subsequent history unknown.